 When an employee's FMLA leave ends, the employee is entitled to be reinstated to the same or an equivalent position, with a few exceptions.

-If you think you might need FMLA leave, you should inform your manager and/or HR department right away.
-Get a copy of the company’s FMLA policy and find out what forms you’ll need to complete.
-The FMLA imposes notice and paperwork requirements on both employees and employers, so it’s important to act quickly.
-You can find out more about the FMLA in Nolo's article Taking Family and Medical Leave and Nolo's book, The Essential Guide to Family and Medical Leave, by Lisa Guerin and Deborah C. England.
+If you think you might need FMLA leave or leave under New Mexico's state laws, you should inform your manager and/or HR department right away.
+Get a copy of the company's FMLA policy and find out what forms you'll need to complete.
+The FMLA imposes notice and paperwork requirements on both employees and employers, so it's important to act quickly.